diogenes1oliveira/ec2-iam-users/README.md

 ## Controller Requirements

-- To install the dependencies on the controller node, run `pip install -r requirements.txt`
+- To install the dependencies on the controller node, use [pipenv](https://github.com/pypa/pipenv) with `pipenv install`

 ## Dependencies